Fall 2015 movie lineup

 |November 6th||Force Majeure (2014)||Battelle Auditorium|

-To download the Battelle Film Club Spring 2015 Series schedule for your Outlook, or iPhone (iCloud) calendars, click here.
+To download the Battelle Film Club Fall 2015 Series schedule for your Outlook, or iPhone (iCloud) calendars, click here.

 Charlie McDowell’s feature directorial debut is a story of two people’s struggle with a marriage that is clearly falling apart, during a couples escape weekend, suggested by their marriage counselor.
 They figure they have nothing to lose.
 When they arrive, however, the weirdness starts.
 Although they are the only ones present at the retreat, they are separately experiencing life as it was, and as it could be.
 What is the secret of the guest house?